gramineproject/gramine-scaffolding/Documentation/templates.rst

 In Jinja, templates have names, which usually translate to filenames under some preconfigured directory (though not always and not directly).
 An example name would be ``Dockerfile`` or ``framework/python-flask/app.manifest.template``.
-To override a template, you need to know it's name beforehand.
+To override a template, you need to know its name beforehand.
 In SCAG, default templates are stored in :file:`{platlib}/graminescaffolding/templates` (on Debian-derived system it might be :file:`/usr/lib/python3/dist-packages/graminescaffolding/templates`).
 You should